 Calculating your study commitments

 For postgraduate units, it is recommended that you allow approximately 12 hours per week for your studies.
 For full-time workers, one unit per teaching period is suggested.
-Even if you complete one unit at a time, with Swinburne Online’s three teaching period model, you’ll still be on track to complete the Graduate Diploma of Financial Planning before the new standards come into effect.
-You can also choose to take on more units at a time, though it’s important to ensure you’re able to maintain a healthy work–study–life balance.
+Even if you complete one unit at a time, with Swinburne Online’s three teaching period model, you’ll still be on track to complete the FASEA-approved Graduate Diploma of Financial Planning at a pace that suits you.
+You can choose to take on more units at a time, although it’s important to ensure you’re able to maintain a healthy work–study–life balance.

 Dedicating time for study

-Finding 12 or more spare hours in the week can be a challenging thought at first, but you have more study time than you might think.
+Finding 12 or more spare hours in the week can be a challenging thought at first, but you likely have more study time than you might think.
 Consider any idle time you may have in between clients, how long you spend commuting to work, on your lunch break or waiting to pick up your kids.
 Your employer might even offer flexible work schedules or work-from-home arrangements.
-Know when your major assessments are due and ask your manager well in advance if this is available for you.
+Know when your major assessments are due and ask your manager well in advance if these options are available for you.

 Maximise your time with online study